Published on October 7, 2021

-There are still plenty of NCAA eligibility requirements that you must meet, even if you are in high school for less than 4 years.
+There are plenty of NCAA eligibility requirements that you must meet, even if you are in high school for less than 4 years.

 If you’ve got all that, major congrats on that achievement!

-The good news is that it’s possible to complete these requirements by either adding courses for your 12th grade fall, or taking online classes!
+In order to be eligible to play college sports, you will need to complete the required 16 NCAA Core Courses and have the appropriate GPA before graduating high school early.
+The good news is that it’s possible to complete these requirements either by adding courses for the fall during your 12th grade year or by taking online classes!
 Utilize the summer between 11th and 12th grade since you might be able to take summer school courses to achieve these requirements.

-These rules can be confusing, and that’s where Honest Game comes in.
+These rules can be confusing, and that’s where Honest Game CARE® comes in.
 Our platform provides student-athletes with an individualized step-by-step plan to help them navigate NCAA academic eligibility, college admissions, and college fit.

-Remember, graduating high school early does not mean that you’ll get additional years to play college sports.
+Remember, graduating high school early does not mean that you’ll get additional years of eligibility to play college sports.
 The NCAA has strict rules about who can play sports in college and for how long.

-Additionally, some colleges do not allow for mid-year admissions for student-athletes so if you are graduating high school one semester early, you may not be able to enroll in the college of your choice until the following Fall.
+Additionally, some colleges do not allow for mid-year admissions for student-athletes, so if you are graduating high school one semester early, you may not be able to enroll in the college of your choice until the following Fall.

 Check the admissions requirements at the college first before deciding to graduate high school early.